 Greater Victoria

-Jessica is a third generation English/Irish settler who grew up on the traditional territory of the Mississaugas of Scugog Island First Nation and Williams Treaties signatories of the Mississauga and Chippewa Nations.
-She brings compassion, acceptance, curiosity and genuineness in her approach.
-Her intention is to stay present with your experience, and trust your process as it unfolds, offering guidance and insight along the way.
+Jessica is a third-generation English/Irish settler who grew up on the traditional territory of the Mississaugas of Scugog Island First Nation and the Williams Treaties signatories of the Mississauga and Chippewa Nations.
+She brings a grounded presence, warmth, and a deep sense of curiosity to her work, creating a compassionate and playful space where clients can explore their inner worlds with trust and safety.
+Jessica believes in attuning to your unique process, offering thoughtful guidance while allowing room for your authentic self to unfold.

 Ashley Pierobon (she/her) – MSW, RSW – Registered Social Worker